openoms/BUIDLbootcamp/README.md

 ---
 To make a bootable image:

 in Windows with VirtualBox installed, run this in Command Prompt (cmd.exe) or PowerShell:
 `C:\Program_Files\Oracle\VirtualBox\VBoxManage.exe" clonehd --format RAW Ubuntu18.04.01LTS.vdi RAW_Image_to_disk.img`

 Burn the .img to a HDD/SSD/USB-drive with http://www.hddguru.com/software/HDD-Raw-Copy-Tool/.

+A 32 GB USB3.0 Drive is sufficient to start to run this setup.
+Can be always cloned to a bigger drive/HDD/SSD if needed.

 ---